labuladong/fucking-algorithm/README.md

+# Fucking algorithm

 English translation is in progress...
 Some articles are still in Chinese, but most are completed.
 Please **star** this repo.
 The full translation will eventually be finished.
 Enjoy.

 These articles go over different kinds of **Algorithmic Thinking**.
 All are based on LeetCode problems.
 They are **not only the solution code for the problem, but also WHY the solution works and HOW we can figure it out**.

 I don't like one-liners.
 They can be confusing.
 I like clear, easily understandable code.

-The **Gitbook** has been deployed and will sync with this branch of the repo: https://labuladong.gitbook.io/algo-en/
+The **Gitbook** has been deployed and will sync with this branch of the repo: [https://labuladong.gitbook.io/algo-en/](https://labuladong.gitbook.io/algo-en/)

 If you want to clone this repo, please use following command:

 ```shell
 git clone --depth 1  --branch english https://github.com/labuladong/fucking-algorithm.git
 ```

 This command specifies the `english` branch and will limit the depth of the clone and get rid of the Git commit history, which can be faster to clone.

-# Table of Contents
+## Table of Contents

 * I. Dynamic Programming
   * [Dynamic Programming in Details](dynamic_programming/AnalysisOfDynamicProgramming.md)